coveo/search-ui/README.md

 ## Build

-You should have node 9.5.0 (or later) installed to build this project.
+You should have node 9.5.0 (or more recent node 9) installed to build this project.

     npm install -g yarn
     yarn global add gulp